cgale212/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed to my learning most to today was the hands on editing durring the small pauses in the lecture.

+Least helpful was my current state due to lack of sleep; simply caught my eyes getting heavy.

+I would recomend this workshop to a friend thinking about learning any sort of coding.
+10/10